Physical grounds for causal perspectivalism: Thermodynamic constraints on learning machines

+Clearly such a system has a strongly dissipative non-linear dynamics and, by the fluctuation--dissipation theorem, must necessarily be intrinsically noisy.
+We must thus distinguish the ensemble average behaviour of the output -- as per the external description -- from the single trial output -- as per the internal description.
+This important distinction is explained in Figs.(\ref{double-well}), (\ref{DW-mean}), and (\ref{DW-stochastic}) with reference to a biased double well.
+In a single trial, the output of an activation switch is a random variable.
+This means that in some cases the output will not switch when it should, corresponding to an error (Fig.(\ref{DW-stochastic})).
+The objective of learning is to minimise this error by changing the biases/weights of the activation switch.

-Following Goldt and Seifert\cite{Seifert2017} we will base our discussion on a particular kind of learning machine, the perceptron.
-We will begin by describing a device that can take any number of inputs but produces a single binary variable at output.
-Our model is based on the two-state birth-death master equation system discussed in section (\ref{sensor-actuators}) and is thus intrinsically stochastic.
+We contend that a further key feature that distinguishes a ML algorithm from a LM is the essential relation in a LM between the minimisation of error, and the minimisation of the thermodynamic cost of learning.
+Moreover, this relation connects an information theoretical concept -- error -- to a thermodynamic quantity -- heat dissipated.
+We set out a justification of this claim across the remainder of this section, where, following Goldt and Seifert~\cite{Seifert2017}, we base our discussion on the perceptron learning machine.
+We begin by describing a device that can take any number of input signals but produces a single binary signal at output.
+Our model is based on the two-state birth-death master equation system discussed in \S\ref{sensor-actuators}, and is thus intrinsically stochastic.

-Consider a single system with two states labeled with a single binary number $y\in\{0,1\}$.
-The dynamics is assumed to be stochastic and defined by the master equation Eq. (\ref{two-state-me}) for the occupation probabilities $p_y$ We now use this model to define a perceptron\cite{RusNor2010}, section 18.7.2.
-Let the input data be a binary string of length $n$ written as a vector $\vec{x}\in \{0,1\}^n$.
-We now define a perceptron by specifying how the parameter $\epsilon$ (that biases the transition probabilities) depends on binary inputs and weights,

-where $w_k$ are the components of a unit vector $\vec{w}$, that defines a point on the $(n-1)$-sphere and $\eta>0$ is a gain parameter.
-These are the {\em weights} of the model.
-This means that $|\epsilon| < \eta h$ where $h$ is the Hamming weight of the vector $\vec{x}$.

-The output of the device is a single (stochastic) binary number $y(t)$ with mean $\bar{y}(t)=p_1(t)$.
-Clearly $y(t)$ is a random telegraph process as discussed in section (\ref{two-state-me}).
-In the steady state this is given by a sigmoidal function of $\epsilon(\vec{x})$

-If we initialise the weights by a random unit vector then, with high probability, $\epsilon =0$, the steady state distribution is uniform and the entropy a maximum.
-The learning proceeds by feeding back onto the $\vec{w}$ until $p_1(t)=1$ on correctly labeled training inputs $\vec{x}_T$.
-Clearly correct labelling corresponds to the distribution shifting from uniform to highly non uniform in response to these applied feedback forces.
-As we have seen this corresponds to the entropy decreasing and the free energy increasing.
-Thus learning requires doing work on the system, by feedback, in such a way that the entropy decreases so that the free energy increases.
-Efficient learning requires that we do work and decrease the entropy.